hackclub/hackaccino/.github/PULL_REQUEST_TEMPLATE.md

 # Hey there!
-Here is your checklist for this pull request
+Here is your checklist for your Hackaccino submission:

 > If you're participating in an offline Hackaccino workshop, you don't need to make a pull request.
 Please ask the organizer for a submission form.